6 minute read.Last Modified 2022-12-06 07:58 EST

 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.
-To install more software, go to the Jails screen and expand the jail entry.
-Start the jail, then after the jail boots, click > SHELL.
+To install software into a jail, go to the Jails screen and expand the jail entry.
+Start the jail, then after the jail boots, click SHELL.

 The quickest and easiest way to install software inside the jail is to install a FreeBSD package.
 FreeBSD packages are precompiled and contain all the binaries and a list of dependencies required for the software to run on a FreeBSD system.

 A huge amount of software has been ported to FreeBSD.
 Most of that software is available as packages.
 One way to find FreeBSD software is to use the search bar at FreshPorts.org.

 After finding the name of the desired package, use the

 pkg install command to install it.